-- 2.1.
-The functions of the Employment Committee are: - (a) To make recommendations to Combined Authority Board on the appointment of the Head of Paid Service (Chief Executive), Monitoring Officer and Chief Finance Officer ("the statutory officers"). - (b) To appoint chief officers. - (c) To establish, as required, a Statutory Officer Investigatory Panel with authority to make recommendations to the Combined Authority as to the dismissal arising from disciplinary action [as defined at paragraph 2.2 below] of any of the statutory officers.
-The membership of this Panel shall be as set out in the Officer Employment Procedure Rules. - (d) To take disciplinary action falling short of dismissal against the statutory officers and to suspend and keep under review any suspension of those statutory officers. - (e) To take disciplinary action against Chief Officers in circumstances capable of resulting in the dismissal of those officers and to suspend and keep under review any suspension of those officers. - (f) To determine appeals by Chief Officers against decisions made in relation to grievance proceedings. - (g) To determine employment procedures for the officers of the Combined Authority, including dismissal procedures. - (h) To determine local terms and conditions of employment for officers of the Combined Authority.
+- The functions of the Employment Committee are: - To make recommendations to Combined Authority Board on the appointment of the Head of Paid Service (Chief Executive), Monitoring Officer and Chief Finance Officer ("the statutory officers"). - To appoint chief officers. - To establish, as required, a Statutory Officer Investigatory Panel with authority to make recommendations to the Combined Authority as to the dismissal arising from disciplinary action [as defined at paragraph 2.2 below] of any of the statutory officers.
+The membership of this Panel shall be as set out in the Officer Employment Procedure Rules. - To take disciplinary action falling short of dismissal against the statutory officers and to suspend and keep under review any suspension of those statutory officers. - To take disciplinary action against Chief Officers in circumstances capable of resulting in the dismissal of those officers and to suspend and keep under review any suspension of those officers. - To determine appeals by Chief Officers against decisions made in relation to grievance proceedings.